Battered by setbacks in push to reverse Biden win, Trump persists with fraud claims

 The General Services Administration, run by a Trump appointee, still has not recognized Biden’s victory, preventing his team from gaining access to government office space and funding normally provided to an incoming administration ahead of Inauguration Day on Jan.
 20.

-The delay and Trump’s refusal to concede have serious implications for national security and the fight against the coronavirus, which has killed more than 250,000 Americans, critics say.
+Critics say the delay and Trump’s refusal to concede have serious implications for national security and the fight against the coronavirus, which has killed nearly 255,000 Americans.

+Public health experts say more social mixing and indoor gatherings as the weather turns cold ahead of the Thanksgiving-Christmas season is fueling a worsening contagion, straining healthcare systems already overwhelmed in some states.
+The single-day death toll surpassed 2,000 this week for the first time since late June, according to a Reuters tally.

-Reporting By Matt Spetalnick and Michael Martina; Writing by Sonya Hepinstall; Editing by Lincoln Feast and Daniel Wallis
+Reporting by Simon Lewis, Jonathan Landay, Michael Martina, Nandita Bose and Andrea Shalal-esa; Writing by Sonya Hepinstall; Editing by Lincoln Feast and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.